coq/coq/doc/sphinx/language/cic.rst

       Fail Definition id: Set := forall X:Set,X->X.

-while it will type-check, if one uses instead the `coqtop` ``-impredicative-set`` option..
+while it will type check, if one uses instead the `coqtop` ``-impredicative-set`` option..

 The major change in the theory concerns the rule for product formation